McDaived/ValoDaiv/README.md

 * Rank Editor

 # ![](https://img.icons8.com/?size=60&id=DWiebo2M1Bbt&format=svg) Usage :
+- [x] **Authorize Account : when game is open press Authorize Account to be able use all Features.**

 - [x] **skin changer : After equipping a skin you have to restart your game to see it in the collection + for now im working for improve that is mean api skin shutdown just for a few days.**